Business Improvement Districts & Town Centre Management Database Solutions

 You might want multiple databases to include tourist information and competition entrants for future marketing.

-Using the additional ‘custom table’ functionality within Act! and an additional reporting module we have now been able to setup an Act! database that is managing six separate BIDs including both Owner and Occupier BID’s
+Using the additional ‘custom table’ functionality within Act! and an additional reporting module we were able to setup an Act! database to manage six separate BIDs for both Owners and Occupiers